Complicated Plumber License Defense Demands an Experienced Attorney

 As a licensed plumber in Texas, you work hard every day to do your job right.
 Often, people call you on a moment’s notice to help them stop a leak in the sink or unexplained flooding in the basement.
 Homeowners and businesses also rely on you to install plumbing systems correctly.
 Otherwise, the risk of injury, disease, or even death can be a real possibility.
 The quality and dependability of your work are essential to a safe and clean society.

 Sadly, far too often unnecessary and unfounded complaints are made against plumbers across Texas.
-If your license is on the line and you do not know where to turn for help, reach out to an experienced plumber license defense attorney at Bertolino LLP for a no-obligation consultation.
+If your license is on the line and you do not know where to turn for help, reach out to a professional license defense lawyer at Bertolino LLP for a no-obligation consultation.

 Common Complaints Made Against Plumbers